 As an eCommerce software developer, you want to serve your customers and offer them outstanding services properly.
 For that, you need first to understand the importance of marketplace APIs and then become aware of choosing the best API for your needs.

 In simple terms, an API is an intermediary system that allows two applications to communicate with each other.
 It allows to exchange information between different software solutions.
 You can use the API to streamline processes and operations, automate repetitive tasks, and gain unobstructed access to vital data.

-Basically, a marketplace API gives you access to your customers’ data related to products, orders, shipments, baskets, and so on.
-Today, you need to perform marketplace API integrations to offer better services to your clients and enable them to make the most out of your software.
+Basically, marketplace APIs give you access to your customers’ data related to products, orders, shipments, baskets, and so on.
+Today, you need to perform data marketplace API integrations to offer better services to your clients and enable them to make the most out of your software.

 Each marketplace has its own API.
 However, some APIs are considered to be better than the average.
 Here is the list of the top 10 best marketplace APIs: